‘Options’ versus ‘Procedure’, is it the same as ‘Judging’ versus ‘Perceiving’?

 Graves Drives

-Graves Drives are a typology of criteria.
-In MindSonar we ask you to indicate, for each of your criteria, which Graves drives they are related to most.
-For example: is honesty about power for you (red drive)?
-Or is it about community (green drive)?
-If somebody else had ‘Openness’ as a value, would that be similar to honesty or not?
-We can’t know from looking at the words ‘honesty’ and ‘openness’.
+Categorising your values into Graves drives, makes it easier to compare them.
+If somebody else had ‘Openness’ as a value for instance, would that be similar to honesty, or not?
+We can’t know from just looking at the words ‘honesty’ and ‘openness’.
 But if we know that two people both categorise their (differently labeled) values in the same Graves Drive, we know that their values are similar.

 Categorizing Criteria